espocrm/documentation/administration/nginx-virtual-host.md

 # Configuring a Virtual Host on Nginx for EspoCRM

-In this guide, we will show how to configure a virtual host on Nginx for EspoCRM on Ubuntu server.
+In this guide we will show how to configure a virtual host on Nginx for EspoCRM on Ubuntu server.

 ## Create a server block file